Freakling/AzureFW-GitOps/README.md

 # Assumptions
  - All firewall policies configured exist in the same resource group.
  - To enable two way sync the AzOps Pull pipeline must be run before a push, otherwise it will overwrite changes made in the portal that has not been pulled in.
+ - The delimiter should to be ',' This is configurable in the script by setting the var $delimiter in the begin block. space (' ') and semicolon (';') is reserved

 # Features to add
 Create fwPolicies by defining them here